 There’s no real right and wrong, just my way and your way.
 And my way is always right.

 Some would say yes.

-It’s a good point – that arguing serves a function other than actually trying to come to a conclusion – and it’s lent credibility by the fact that people do continue to argue, even after it’s clear neither will bend.
+It’s a good point, that arguing serves a function other than actually trying to come to a conclusion, and it’s granted some credibility by the fact that people do continue to argue even after it’s clear neither will bend.

 What about arguments in a professional space?
 Or an argument with a stranger?
 What exactly do we seek to gain from such interactions?

 The immediate response I have to this question is that we want to convince others of the strength of our ideas.
-If someone else thinks differently than we, then by association (we subconsciously think), our ideas are weakened.
+If someone else thinks differently than we, then (we subconsciously think) our ideas are weakened.
 If everyone isn’t on board, there’s an increased chance that we’re on the wrong side of things, and that’s a possibility we simply don’t want to face.

 I would say…maybe.

 It all depends on how you approach the argument and what you’re prepared to lose.